lorenzopoulloura/scout4artists/README.md

 ### What is the real-world problem "Scout4Artists" is trying to solve?
 As a [music producer](https://lorenzoproducer.com), I am always on the lookout for the next "collaboration" with an artist who's music I both enjoy and who's career is at a similar stage to mine.
 - It is very easy to find artists who are in their **early stages**.
 The internet and your local music venue is full of these hard working aspiring singers and songwriters
-- It is also very easy to find **absolutely huge mega-stars**, who's tracks you hear on the radio every day.
+- It is also very easy to find **huge mega-stars**, who's tracks you hear on the radio every day.
 In a dream world you would just reach out to Coldplay and they would say "yeah I'd love to work with you"; but unfortunately the music industry very much resides in the realms of the real world.

-**In comes "Scout4Artists" to save the day** (and to save you time!).
+**In comes "Scout4Artists" to save the day** (and to save you time).
 Simply select a few key criteria and voila!
 A list of artists you may be a perfect match for will appear!
 Criteria includes (but will not be limited to):
 - Genre e.g. Pop / Rock / EDM etc..
 - Similar artists e.g. Green Day, Justin Bieber, Sam Smith etc..
 - Similar songs e.g. Basket Case, What Do You Mean, Stay With Me
 - Popularity Index. **This is extremely useful**, and is marked from 0 to 100 in Spotify (0 = not very popular, 100 = extremely popular e.g. Ed Sheeran).
-For example, I may be searching for someone with popularity of "30" (as this will bring back artists who are likely to respond when I reach out to them, but also popular enough to make the collaboration beneficial to both parties).
+For example, I may be searching for someone with popularity of "30"; as this will bring back artists who are likely to respond when I reach out to them, but also popular enough to make the collaboration beneficial to both parties.

 As I noted on the User Journey diagram, this is not limited to just music producers.
 Publishers, record label A&R's and even other artists may use this as a tool to scout for artists too :)